00fox/Ds2vJoy/README.md

 - '-' Indicates this mapping won't be launched if this button is pressed (see 'not' and 'pause' conditions) (third column)
   - '--' Indicates this mapping won't be launched if this button is pressed, but continue if already launched (third column)
 - '#' Indicates this button will be disabled for next mappings, except if 'Force' tag is activated (all)
+  - '✱' Even if Short (or Double), while release time, before time to activate spent (or second press)
 * Already configured vJoy buttons can be used as source, in conjunctions with DS buttons

 vJoy Button: